InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/trustid.md

-<h1>Cross-platform campaign identification : Trust.id</H1>
+<h1>Cross-platform campaign identification : SCID (Shared Campaign Identifier)</H1>

 Sponsors: Smart Adserver, Xandr

 <h2>Overview</h2>

-By using <i>Trust.id</i>, <strong>Advertisers and Publishers will soon get more transparency and tracking for their programmatic buying and selling</strong>.
+By using <i>SCID</i>, <strong>advertisers and Publishers will soon get more transparency and tracking for their programmatic buying and selling</strong>.

 Several advertising associations, representing all stakeholders involved in the buying process, including <strong>Edipub</strong>, stand together to make sure to find consensual solutions, to meet compliance and to define best practices, in responses to transparency requirements.
-<strong>Trust.Id: A worldwide approach for a shared need</strong>.
+<strong>SCID: A worldwide approach for a shared need</strong>.

 <h3>Problem statement</h3>
 What is wrong, what transparency is lacking, why can’t publishers or advertisers track campaigns effectively now?

 <h2>Definition</h2>
-<strong>Trust.id</strong> is a key enabling identification and tracking throughout a campaign lifecycle.
+<strong>SCID</strong> is a key enabling identification and tracking throughout a campaign lifecycle.
 The goal is to keep following a campaign, provide more transparency, and bring the links in the programmatic chain closer during the reporting operations.
 <br><br>
 The trading desk is used to working with many DSPs.
-This unique and dedicated <strong>Trust.id</strong> field helps to efficiently track the campaign, regardless of the DSPs and SSPs used.
+This unique and dedicated <strong>SCID</strong> field helps to efficiently track the campaign, regardless of the DSPs and SSPs used.

 <h2>Who is involved?</h2>